 Spending Bonus Categories

 The IHG Rewards Club Traveler earns 5X points on stays at IHG hotels.
-It also earns 2x points on purchases at gas stations, grocery stores and restaurants.
-The card earns one point per dollar for all other purchases.
+It earns 3x points on purchases at gas stations, restaurants, utilities, cable, internet, phone, cell and select streaming services.
+The card earns two points per dollar for all other purchases.

 No Foreign Transaction Fees